-The energy demand in the modern society is increasing exponentially.
+The energy demand in modern society is increasing exponentially.
 A large part of this (30-40%) is requested to run heating and cooling systems in buildings.
-In line with the European Green Deal and with the aim of contributing in zero-energy buildings, we develop novel chromogenic materials that respond to variation of solar light (UV, visible, NIR radiation) and environmental temperature.
-We develop molecular-based nanocomposites (coatings, laminates) that could be integrated in glasses and plastic materials for the new generation of smart windows and greenhouses that self-adapt to the external conditions, filtering, capturing, storing and converting the energy coming with the incident light.
+In line with the European Green Deal and with the aim of contributing to zero-energy buildings, we develop novel chromogenic materials that respond to the variation of solar light (UV, visible, NIR radiation) and environmental temperature.
+We develop molecular-based nanocomposites (coatings, laminates) that could be integrated into glasses and plastic materials for the new generation of smart windows and greenhouses that self-adapt to the external conditions, filtering, capturing, storing and converting the energy coming with the incident light.
 These materials are based on encapsulated photochromic dyes, NIR-absorbing thermochromic pigments, NIR-responsive plasmonic nanoparticles, and nanostructured liquid crystals.

 Confort and Safety

-The glare produced by the sunlight or car intense headlights is a source of disturb and danger during driving, riding or sports activities.
+The glare produced by the sunlight or car intense headlights is a source of disturbance and danger during driving, riding or sports activities.
 Though standard sunglasses help in some circumstances performing these activities with better comfort and safety, they provide too much darkness when passing to a less illuminated area, e.g. inside a building, tunnels or roads in the shadow.
-Photochromic materials compensate the different glaring states by self-tinting depending on the light intensity conditions.
+Photochromic materials compensate for the different glaring states by self-tinting depending on the light intensity conditions.
 However, standard photochromic materials, used in ophthalmic lenses, suffer the slow tinted/clear transition passing from an illuminated to a dark condition.
-In this respect, we aim to develop highly transparent photochromic films that show very fast response: they quickly develop a tint upon exposure to sunlight and recover within seconds the clear state in the dark.
+In this respect, we aim to develop highly transparent photochromic films that show very fast responses: they quickly develop a tint upon exposure to sunlight and recover within seconds the clear state in the dark.
 With the company Futurechromes S.L., we are currently focused on preparing marketable prototypes of ophthalmic glasses, helmet face shields, mirrors and self-tinting windows, based on nanocapsules technology.
 In the future, the applicability of these materials could be expanded to greenhouses and electronic devices (touch screen, camera lenses, etc.).

 Devices and Security

-Our approach is highly modulable and allows obtaining fluorochromogenic materials of different degree of complexity that could be integrated into different devices.
+Our approach is highly modulable and allows obtaining fluorochromogenic materials of different degrees of complexity that could be integrated into different devices.
 Temperature-, pH- and chemical sensitive organogels, films, suspensions and cellulose papers have potential use as optical sensors.
 So far we have generated a broad variety of thermoresponsive sensors: chromogenic vs fluorogenic, reversible vs irreversible, detecting from very low (-270 oC) to very high (100 – 200 oC) temperatures.